-E. Ground Isolation
+F. Ground Isolation

-Ground Isolation refers to the degree of electrical isolation between an instrument's "circuit common" (SIG -) terminal, and "earth ground" (G) terminal.
+Ground isolation refers to the degree of electrical isolation between an instrument's circuit common (signal minus terminal), and "earth ground" (chassis ground).
 An instrument without ground isolation has a direct electrical connection between its signal minus terminal and chassis ground.

-The standard L2610 unit is shipped from the factory without ground isolation.
-If ground isolation is required, it can be easily provided in the field by cutting open the ground isolation jumper wire (J201) and connecting a $0.2~\mu F$ , 500~Vdc ceramic capacitor between the G and the SIG - terminals on the terminal block.
-The jumper wire is located on the top side of the middle printed circuit board.
-Refer to Figure 3-6.
+The L2631 unit is shipped from the factory without ground isolation.
+If ground isolation is required, it can be easily provided in the field by cutting open the gray ground isolation jumper wire located on the top side of the top printed circuit board as shown in Figure 3-5.